Philadelphia Wrongful Death Attorney

 For purposes of determining whether parent or child can maintain an action under the Wrongful Death Act in Pennsylvania, a “family relation” exists between parent and child when the child receives from parent services, maintenance or gifts with such reasonable frequency as to lead to expectation of future enjoyment of these services, maintenance or gifts.

-In addition to claim under the wrongful Act there is a separate claim known as a survival action.
-In this claim there can be recovery for damages which the deceased could have sued for in his lifetime, this includes pain and suffering of the deceased prior to death, the cost of medical, nursing and hospital care, the gross loss of the deceased’s earning power from the date of injury until death, and loss of earning power less personal maintenance expenses from the time of death through the remainder of the deceased’s estimated life expectancy.
+In addition to a claim under the Wrongful Death Act, there is a separate claim known as a survival action.
+In this claim, there can be recovery for damages, which the deceased could have sued for in his lifetime, this includes pain and suffering of the deceased prior to death, the cost of medical, nursing and hospital care, the gross loss of the deceased’s earning power from the date of injury until death, and loss of earning power less personal maintenance expenses from the time of death through the remainder of the deceased’s estimated life expectancy.
 Recovery is not permitted for loss of the enjoyment of life, or shortening of life expectancy.

 Survival action is an action belonging to the estate of the decedent for damages suffered by the decedent prior to his death or suffered by his estate.
 Therefore, the action is brought by a representative (administrator) of the estate.
 Damages recovered under a survival action belong to the estate, and are subject to estate and inheritance taxes and the claims of decedent’s creditors, and pass according to the terms of the decedent’s will, or according to the intestate laws if he died intestate (without a will).

-The National Funeral Directors Association in 2012 estimated that the average funeral cost exceeded $7,755, not including additional costs, such as gravestones, funeral plots, etc. Including those costs brings the average funeral to approximately $10,000.
-By contrast, the average cremation costs less than half of that amount.
 To cover the expenses, the family can seek compensation from the party that directly or indirectly caused the death.
-However, loved ones should take care to identify and control costs; to document every part of the process; and to save receipts and paperwork.
+However, loved ones should take care to identify and control costs, to document every part of the process, and to save receipts and paperwork.
 The funeral director should be able to provide a complete catalogue of potential costs, including cemetery fees, casket costs, transportation costs and other miscellaneous fees.

 The Logistics of Planning